 Electrical Power Affiliates Program

-The Electrical Power Affiliates Program (EPAP) is a partnership between Kansas State University Department of Electrical and Computer Engineering and eight industry organizations - Black & Veatch, Burns and McDonnell, Fishnet Security, Kansas Electric Cooperatives, Omaha Public Power District, Schweitzer Engineering Laboratories, Sega and Westar Energy.
+The Electrical Power Affiliates Program (EPAP) is a partnership between Kansas State University Department of Electrical and Computer Engineering and six industry organizations - Black & Veatch, Burns and McDonnell, Kansas Electric Cooperatives, Schweitzer Engineering Laboratories, Sega and Westar Energy.
 The program gives engineering students the opportunity to research, learn, network and engage in professional development.

-Each fall, Electrical Power Affiliates Day allows the eight EPAP members to visit the College of Engineering complex and set up displays where students can stop and talk with representatives to learn more about the power industry.
-On that day, representatives from the eight companies also speak to undergraduate and graduate classes, conduct mock job interviews, sponsor a free lunch for students and attend an industry reception in the afternoon.
+Each fall, Electrical Power Affiliates Day allows the six EPAP members to visit the College of Engineering complex and set up displays where students can stop and talk with representatives to learn more about the power industry.
+On that day, representatives from the six companies also speak to undergraduate and graduate classes, conduct mock job interviews, sponsor a free lunch for students and attend an industry reception in the afternoon.

 “Industrial support of Kansas State will increase in importance as we move toward K-State 2025,” Program Director Noel Schulz said, referring to the goal to become a top 50 public research university during the next 14 years.
-“The Electrical Power Affiliates Program is an example where eight companies can make a difference for our students and faculty.
+“The Electrical Power Affiliates Program is an example where six companies can make a difference for our students and faculty.
 They can contribute to the advancement of the College of Engineering by enabling undergraduate and graduate research projects, student travel to conferences, trips to industrial sites and more.”

 EPAP Executive Level